 They selected ScienceLogic as they needed a monitoring platform that was easy to scale and provided all the required services in one place.

-With their AIOps solution in place, Enablis was able to save costs which would’ve otherwise been spent in separate automation solution and ticketing systems.
+With their AIOps solution in place, Enablis was able to save costs that would’ve otherwise been spent in separate automation solutions and ticketing systems.